zentyal/zentyal/docs/en/user/pdc-howto.rst

 parameters.

-First, it will ask you if any of your network interfaces are external (not within the local network), i.e. used to connect to the Internet.
+First, it will ask you if any of your network interfaces are external (not connected the local network), i.e. used to connect to the Internet.
 Strict policies for all incoming traffic through external network interfaces will be applied.
 Depending on the role the server plays, i.e. placed inside your